Accession: The procedure followed to accept and record the artwork into the permanent collection.

-Architectural Review Commission: A mayoral-appointed committee responsible for review of construction in historic districts.
+Architectural Review Commission: A mayoral-appointed committee responsible for the review of construction in historic districts.

-Art Selection Panel: The panel convened to review the project and select on artist(s) to be commissioned or artwork(s) to be purchased.
+Art Selection Panel: The panel convened to review the project and select the artist(s) to be commissioned or artwork(s) to be purchased.

 Art Professional Panelist: An individual appointed by the Public Art Committee to serve on an Art Selection Panel.
 Generally on art historian, artist, arts administrator, critic, curator, or designer (other than the Project Architect).

-Works of Art / Artworks: A tangible creation by an artists exhibiting the highest quality of skill and aesthetic principles, including but not limited to paintings, sculptures, stained glass, engravings, carving, frescos, mobiles, murals, collages, mosaics, bas-reliefs, tapestries, photographs, drawings, monuments and fountains.
+Works of Art / Artworks: A tangible creation by an artist exhibiting the highest quality of skill and aesthetic principles, including but not limited to paintings, sculptures, stained glass, engravings, carvings, frescos, mobiles, murals, collages, mosaics, bas-reliefs, tapestries, photographs, drawings, monuments, and fountains.

 CIP Project (a.k.a.
-Municipal Construction Project); any project paid for wholly or in part by the City of Tampa regardless of the source of the moneys to construct, remodel or reconstruct any public buildings, decorative or commemorative structures, parking facilities and parks or any portion of any of the aforesaid belonging to the City within its geographical boundaries as they now exist or shall exist in the future.
+Municipal Construction Project); any project paid for wholly or in part by the City of Tampa regardless of the source of the money to construct, remodel, or reconstruct any public buildings, decorative or commemorative structures, parking facilities, and parks or any portion of any of the aforesaid belonging to the City within its geographical boundaries as they now exist or shall exist in the future.

 City: Tampa, Florida.